AdaCore/learn/lectures/06_SPARK_2014/book/02_Flow_Analysis.rst

    -- The value of X after the call depends on no input

-Like **`Global`** contracts, a **`Depends`** contract is specified on subprogram declarations using an aspect.
+Like :ada:`Global` contracts, a :ada:`Depends` contract is specified on subprogram declarations using an aspect.
 Its value is a list of one or more dependency relations between outputs and inputs of the program.
 Each such relation is represented as two lists of variable names separated by an arrow.
 At the left of the arrow are the variables whose final value depends on the initial value of the variables on the right.

 For example, the final value of each parameter of *Swap* only depends on the initial value of the other parameter.
-If the subprogram is a function, its result must be listed as an output, as we did for *Get_Value_Of_X* using the **`Result`** attribute.
+If the subprogram is a function, its result must be listed as an output, as we did for *Get_Value_Of_X* using the :ada:`Result` attribute.

 .. code:: ada